nbr0wn/parapart/README.md

 https://sqlite.org/wasm/doc/trunk/index.md

-...and of course the OpenSCAD project itself https://openscad.org
+...and of course where would any of this be without the OpenSCAD project itself https://openscad.org